aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-configuration/_index.md

 A: Use the `GanttChartView` class to set bar colors, fonts, and other visual properties.

 **Q: What formats can I export a project to besides MPP?**
-A: You can export to PDF, XML, and HTML directly from the API.
+A: You can export to PDF, HTML, XML, and several other formats directly from the API.

 **Q: Is it possible to save a project to a byte array for web APIs?**
 A: Absolutely – simply save the project to a `MemoryStream` and retrieve the underlying byte array.